ICB-DCM/LNAplusplus/README.md

 - For Matlab interface: Matlab (tested with R2017b)

 ## Getting started
-After the successful installation of Blitz++ and CVODES, we suggest to have a look at the exmaples (in the folder ./examples). runBirthDeath provide an overview about the functionality of LNA++. runLinearChain and runWang2010 provide additional examples (with a longer run time).
+After the successful installation of Blitz++ and CVODES, we suggest to have a look at the exmaples (in the folder ./examples). runBirthDeath provide an overview over the functionality of LNA++. runLinearChain and runWang2010 provide additional examples (with a longer run time).

 ## Contacts
 - Justin Feigelman: JustinFeigelmanPhD@gmail.com